sentclose/sentc-docs/docs/src/guide/group.md

 ### Join request

+A non-group member can request to join a group by calling this function.
-This is called from a non group member to get access to a group.
-A group admin can accept or reject the request.
-Call it with the group id.
+A group administrator can choose to accept or reject the request.
+To request to join a group, call this function with the group ID.

 :::: tabs type:card